We are Piing Ltd (Company Registration No. 08155213). For questions about data protection compliance, contact email@example.com .

-In order to gain more information about Piing, you may visit our website or landing pages, speak to us on the telephone or sign up for a free account.
+In order to gain more information about Piing, you may visit our website or landing pages, speak to us on the telephone, run a Piing game or sign up for an account.
 At these times you may voluntarily provide personal information about yourself.

 We collect: The type of personal information collected may include full name; phone numbers; company addresses; email addresses; usage data and statistics; connection data; other unique identifiers such as IP addresses or device IDs.